TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 1) A strip search shall be performed in an area that ensures privacy and dignity of the individual.
 The individual shall not be exposed to the view of others who are not specifically involved in the process.

-2) Strip searches shall be conducted by a person of the same sex.
+2) Strip searches shall be conducted by a person of the same gender.

 3) All personal clothing shall be carefully searched for contraband.

-4) The probing of body cavities may not be done except where there is reasonable suspicion of contraband.
+4) The probing of body cavities may not be done except when there is reasonable suspicion of contraband.
 Intrusive searches may only be conducted:

 B) In a private location under sanitary conditions.